Kyle Tucker Preview, Player Props: Astros vs. Mariners

-The Houston Astros, including Kyle Tucker (.216 batting average in his past 10 games), battle starter George Kirby and the Seattle Mariners at T-Mobile Park, Tuesday at 10:05 PM ET.
+The Houston Astros, including Kyle Tucker and his .611 slugging percentage over his past 10 games, battle starting pitcher Bryce Miller and the Seattle Mariners at T-Mobile Park, Wednesday at 9:40 PM ET.

-He notched a home run while going 1-for-3 in his previous game against the Mariners.
+He racked up two hits (going 2-for-3 with a double) in his last game against the Mariners.

 Sportsbook Promo Codes